-- (2) The pro forma diluted shares exclude 65,000,000 Earn-Out Shares and 5,140,000 Sponsor Earn-Out Shares subject to certain vesting restrictions pursuant to the Business Combination Agreement, the Earnout Plan and Sponsor Side Letter, respectively.
-These are contingently issuable shares for which the milestones have not yet been. - (3) The pro forma diluted shares for the six months ended June 30, 2022 and year ended December 31, 2021 exclude the following because including them would be antidilutive: - 20,699,980 unexercised public warrants - 18,560,000 unexercised Private Placement Warrants - 3,750,000 unexercised Forward Purchase Warrants
+(2) The pro forma diluted shares exclude 65,000,000 Earn-Out Shares and 5,140,000 Sponsor Earn-Out Shares subject to certain vesting restrictions pursuant to the Business Combination Agreement, the Earnout Plan and Sponsor Side Letter, respectively.
+These are contingently issuable shares for which the milestones have not yet been achieved.

+- (3) The pro forma diluted shares for the three months ended March 31, 2022 and year ended December 31, 2021 exclude the following because including them would be antidilutive: - 20,699,980 unexercised public warrants - 18,560,000 unexercised Private Placement Warrants - 3,750,000 unexercised Forward Purchase Warrants